SeptiantonRezki/skripsi/README.md

 ## Build

+* Run `npm run build:prod` to build the project with Production Server.
+* Run `npm run build:qa` to build the project with QA Server.
+* Run `npm run build:dev` to build the project with Development Server.
+* Run `npm run build:training` to build the project with Training Server.
-Run `ng build` to build the project.
+* Run `npm run build:monolith` to build the project with Monolith Server.

 The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.

 ## Running unit tests